avept/GaloisField-Normal-Basis-/README.md

 CMake and at least C++17

 ## Overview
-Implementation of the Galois field GF(2^293) in a normal basis using a polynomial generator
+Implementation of the Galois field GF(2^293) in a normal basis

 ## Features
 - **Adding operation**